BH Entertainment

 BH Entertainment is a South Korean entertainment agency founded by actor Lee Byung-hun and his long-time manager, Son Seok-woo, in 2006.
 Initially established as a one-man agency for the management of Lee's activities, the company has since grown to manage many actors throughout Asia.

 Since 2018, BH Entertainment has been operating as a subsidiary of Kakao Entertainment.
-The company is home to many prominent actors in the South Korean entertainment industry, including Lee Byung-hun, Han Hyo-joo, Go Soo, Han Ga-in, Han Ji-min, Park Hae-soo, Lee Ji-ah, Kim Go-eun, Yoo Ji-tae, Lee Jin-wook, Park Jin-young, and Park Bo-young.
+The company is home to many prominent actors in the South Korean entertainment industry, including Lee Byung-hun, Han Hyo-joo, Go Soo, Han Ga-in, Han Ji-min, Park Hae-soo, Lee Ji-ah, Kim Go-eun, Lee Jin-wook, Park Jin-young, and Park Bo-young.

 History

 2006–2007: Formation

 Prior to the establishment of BH Entertainment, actor Lee Byung-hun was under the agency Player Entertainment.
 During this time, his popularity had spread throughout Asia and he frequently had activities overseas, particularly in Japan.
 On July 18, 2005, Player Entertainment was fully acquired by Phantom Entertainment Group, which transferred Lee's management to them.
 Despite being under one of the top management agencies at the time, it was reported that Lee was dissatisfied with their management of his activities both within South Korea and overseas.